pervognsen/bitwise/README.md

 To keep things fun for myself and viewers, the streams will frequently alternate between different development tracks.
-In a given week, streams might alternate between the primary software and hardware development tasks, but you can expect streams on random, hopefully interesting side topics to be commonplace.
-If you're not interested in some topics, there will hopefully be others you find interesting.
+In a given week, streams might alternate between the primary software and hardware development tasks, but you can expect streams on random side topics to be commonplace.
+If you're not interested in some topics, there will likely be others to your liking.

-Most streams will be focused on live coding but others will be in a more traditional, semi-prepared presentation format.
+Most streams will be focused on live coding, while others will be in a more conventional presentation format.

 Aside from the progress summary blog posts, I will try to distill what I cover on stream into standalone articles.
 Writing articles is a lot of work, but my hope is that by using my overviews from the stream as a template, I will be able to